Lenalein2001/Lena-Utils/README.md

+> [!WARNING]
+> This script is no longer maintained.
+I have not tested its functionality since BattlEye was added.
+There should be no safety issues, but I can't say the same for stability.

 # Lena-Utils
 A Lua Script to enhance the User's Gameplay.
 My first Script for Stand.
 More or less a Hobby I partake in every few days.